Getting around Madrid is easy. If you’re new to the city, we’ve got you covered. Here are the basics, enjoy the capital of Spain!

 Electric scooters are becoming a popular option in Madrid.
 Most of the companies that offer electric scooter services have apps in which you pay per minute of use.
 When you’re done you can leave the electric scooter anywhere (after closing your rental service it in the app, of course!).
 Be careful with where you leave it: if you leave it in a restricted area (e.g. in the bottom of a garage so no one else can find it) the fine can be up to €100!
 Also, note you can only use it inside the limit of the M30 highway (this will not usually affect you, but we are just telling you in case!).

-If you’re a user of Uber, they also have Jump now, which is scooters available on Uber starting at 12 cents per minute.
+If you’re a user of Uber, they also have Jump, which is a service that offers scooters starting at 12 cents per minute.
 You can download the Uber app and find a scooter directly on there.

 Taxi, Uber, Cabify